barbaracalderon/simple-grid-layout-landing-page/README.md

 ### *PS: Imagens ao final desse arquivo README.md
 ---
-# EN-US: Simple and responsive landing page using the Grid Layout System
+# EN-US: Simple and responsive landing page using the Grid Layout

 *Simple landing page done as part of my studies on Cascading Style Sheets (CSS) and Grid Layout.*

 *My solution to a proposed challenge.*

 This is a very simple and responsive landing page: the blocks change their position according to the window size.
-Everything was done with the Grid Layout System, no Javascript needed.
+Everything was done with the Grid Layout, no Javascript needed.

 1. navbar
 2. dropdown menu